uzairahmed2126/CSS-flexbox-tutorial/readme.md

 ## flex-shrink;
 * ### When we minimize our browser that's time we will see heppen to responsive our element as given in html.

+## flow-basis;
+* ### The flex-basis property is a sub-property of the Flexible Box Layout module.
+It specifies the initial size of the flex item, before any available space is distributed according to the flex factors.
+When omitted from the flex shorthand, its specified value is the length zero.